 Why AI policy thrives in some states and fades in others

-AI policy is taking off in some states while others are falling behind.
+Policies around artificial intelligence are taking off in some states, while others are falling behind.

 Isys Morrow